molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Smoke test</aside>

 This suite has one spec that acts as a *smoke test*.
 It checks the presence of a Component instance.
 It does assert anything specific about the Component behavior yet.
 It merely proves that the Component renders without errors.

-If this spec fails, you know that something is wrong with the testing setup.
+If the smoke test fails, you know that something is wrong with the testing setup.

 From Angular 9 on, the spec passes but produces a bunch of warnings on the shell: